Dave Hadfield: Sailor

 Hadfield has restored and sails a classic 46 ft wooden (1947) ketch sailboat in the Great Lakes.
 Voyages on these lakes have formed the basis of his sailing articles, and some of his songs.
 He is also a designer and builder of canoes and dinghies, primarily working with plywood and epoxy.

 Family

-Dave is married to Robin Hadfield who in May 2022 was elected President of the Ninety-Nines, an international women's flying organization.
-Dave has two children, Austin Hadfield, an airline Captain in Canada, and Dr. Kelly Hadfield, founder and Executive Director of Ghana Medical Help, an NGO charity providing medical supplies and training to remote hospitals in Ghana, Africa.
+He is married to Robin Hadfield who in May 2022 was elected President of the Ninety-Nines, an international women's flying organization.
+Hadfield has two children, Austin Hadfield, an airline Captain in Canada, and Dr. Kelly Hadfield, founder and Executive Director of Ghana Medical Help, an NGO charity providing medical supplies and training to remote hospitals in Ghana, Africa.